HeinrichWizardKreuser/vimstuffs/README.md

 Normal: if cursor at last character of line, goes to insert mode and then right
 # Ctrl-R
 Visual: Opens search and replace prompt applicable to the highlighted text
+Insert: Runs the program from the terminal (only works for Python, C and java)
+# Alt-left/right
+Insert|Visual: moves the cursor 6 lines up/down.
+# Alt-up/down
+Insert|Visual: moves the editor screen up/down.

 # _AUTOCOMPLETE: tab_
 Insert: if after 1 or more character (no spaces), then it will attempt to autocomplete the word or bring up a selection of words to choose to autcomplete with